-Professionally, he worked with Colliers Turley Martin Tucker (Cassidy Turley), a commercial real estate firm in Cincinnati; with the City of Cincinnati & Hamilton County’s GIS department (CAGIS); and, with the Cincinnati-based law firm Manley Burke LLP while pursuing his doctoral studies.
-He also worked as a core team member on the “UNCHS Global Best Practices” awarded and USAID funded Inner City Revitalization plans for two cities.
-He worked on a statutory development plan for a six million population city of Ahmadabad for 2010, and conducted feasibility studies for two hotel properties in India including a major site selection and land transaction for five star hotel property.
-He also conceptualized a private real estate academy (RESMA); and had a major role in the road network planning in the city of Ahmadabad, India, and in strategizing phasing of new developments and alignment planning of a 48-mile ring road.
-As a project coordinator, he also led a team of planners and experts in preparing coastal regional development plan for more than 40 villages.
-His research interests are local economic development, land value capture, land markets and housing, and real estate advisory and plan-making both in the United States and in India.
+Jay was professionally engaged with Colliers International, a commercial real estate firm in Cincinnati; with the City of Cincinnati & Hamilton County’s GIS department (CAGIS); and, also with the Cincinnati-based law firm Manley Burke LLP while pursuing his doctoral studies.
+He also worked on the “UNCHS Global Best Practices” awarded, and USAID funded Inner City Revitalization plans for two cities.
+He worked on a statutory development plan for a six million population city of Ahmadabad for 2010, and conducted feasibility studies for two hotel properties including a major site selection and land transaction for a 350 room hotel property in India.
+He conceptualized a private real estate academy (RESMA); and had a significant role in the road network planning for the city of Ahmadabad, India, in strategizing phasing plan for new developments, and alignment planning of a 48-mile Ring Road, developed in a self-financing model.
+His research interests are local economic development, land value capture, land markets and housing, and real estate market analysis and plan-making both in the United States and in India.
 He holds membership in American Planning Association (APA), American Real Estate Society (ARES), European Real Estate Society (ERES) and Institute of Town Planners, India (ITPI).

-- Ph.D.
-Regional Development Planning — University of Cincinnati, USA
+- PhD (Regional Development Planning; Real Estate) — University of Cincinnati, USA

 - MBA — University of Cincinnati, USA

-- Masters of Technology in Urban and Regional Planning — CEPT University, India
+- Master of Technology (Urban and Regional Planning) — CEPT University, India

-- Bachelors of Architecture — Lucknow University, India
+- Bachelor of Architecture — Lucknow University, India

 - Mittal, Jay and S. Byahut.
 2017.
 “Scenic Landscapes, Visual Accessibility and Premium Values in a Single Family Housing Market: A Spatial Hedonic Approach,” Environment and Planning B: Urban Analytics and City Science, Sage.
 DOI: https://doi.org/10.1177/2399808317702147